-We opted to take a passenger ferry from Paihia to Russell New Zealand as a day trip while we traveled around the top of the Island.
+We opted to take a passenger ferry from Paihia to Russell New Zealand as a day trip while we travelled around the top of the Island.
 It’s quick, comfortable, and I love being out on the water.
-On our last visit we opted for the car ferry, however it’s a small town that can easily be walked, so unless we are spending the night we see no reason to bring our car.
+On our last visit we opted for the car ferry, however, it’s a small town that can easily be walked, so unless we are spending the night we see no reason to bring our car.

 Russell New Zealand is a small, stunning, seaside town across the bay from the Bay of Islands.
 Russell was once considered to be the Hell Hole of the Pacific.

 Take a look at Russell, New Zealand today:

 The Hell Hole of the Pacific . . .
 Today

 View Across the Bay (regretting that we didn’t stay until sunset):

 Christ Church – New Zealand’s Oldest Church.
 Established 1836 it has an interesting story to tell.